sorm/sorm.github.com/Documentation.md

 #### Option
 Supported

+#### Either
+Not supported.
+Support may come in future releases.
+You can speed it up by voting for it on the [issue tracker](https://github.com/nikita-volkov/sorm/issues).

 #### Collections
 General types of immutable collections: `Seq`, `Set` and `Map` - are all supported.
 Please note that you should always use these general types instead of specific ones, i.e. `Seq` instead of `List`, `IndexedSeq` or `Vector` and etc.